Limit theorems for the empirical distribution of supercritical branching random walks on transitive graphs: Central limit theorem

-\begin{proof} The key idea of the proof is to apply the many-to-two formula from Lemma \ref{lem:many-to-two}.
+\end{theorem} \begin{proof} The key idea of the proof is to apply the many-to-two formula from Lemma \ref{lem:many-to-two}.
 For the rest of proof we set $t_n := t/(\sigma \sqrt{n})$ for simplicity.
 By rewriting the square under the expectation, we obtain:

-Since the right hand side in the previous equation is a sum over all pairs $v,w\in T_n$ of a function depending on the positions $X_v$ and $X_w$, we can apply once again Lemma \ref{lem:many-to-two} which together with Lemma \ref{lem: Lemma many-to-two product} gives
+Since the right-hand side in the previous equation is a sum over all pairs $v,w\in T_n$ of a function depending on the positions $X_v$ and $X_w$, we can apply once again Lemma \ref{lem:many-to-two} which together with Lemma \ref{lem: Lemma many-to-two product} gives

+We now estimate the two terms on the right-hand side of Equation \eqref{eq: expectation_1_CLT}.
+Since the characteristic functions are all bounded by $1$ we get for the first term